 Like most things in this world, there is always bad to go along with the good.
 And as other technologies and innovations have their downsides, so does wind energy.

-We also need to consider that most good, effective wind sites are located in remote locations with wide open spaces and plenty of room for airflow and several turbines.
+- Most good, effective wind sites are located in remote locations with wide-open spaces and plenty of room for airflow and several turbines.
 These kinds of locations are generally far from large cities and places where electricity is needed the most.